echoedinvoker/complete-javascript-course-Jonas/17-Modern-JS-Modules-Tooling/283-fix-some-bad-code-part2/memo.md

 ![Alt comment calling function which has push ](pic/bandicam%202022-09-25%2014-29-25-692.jpg)

-- For now, we'll comment out the part that calls addExpenses to avoid exceptions.
+- For now, we'll comment out the part that calling addExpenses to avoid exceptions.

 ## **Object.freeze features**